Ariel (Israeli settlement)

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 Ariel's jurisdiction spans 14677 dunam, and borders the Palestinian towns and villages Salfit, Marda and Iskaka.
 According to B'Tselem, within Ariel's municipal area there are several enclaves of privately owned Palestinian land, whose owners are not allowed access to them.

 Etymology

-Ariel (pronounced Ari'el), literally means 'Lion of God'.
-"Ari" (Lion) in Hebrew is also a synonym for bravery and courage and it is also the symbol of the tribe of Judah.
-The city of Ariel is named after Jerusalem.
-Ariel in the Hebrew Bible is one of the names for Jerusalem and the Temple of Jerusalem (Isaiah 29:1–8).
+Ariel (pronounced Ari'el), literally translates to 'Lion of God'.
+In Hebrew, Ari (Lion) is also a synonym for bravery and courage; it also serves as the symbol of the Tribe of Judah.
+The city is named after Jerusalem, as 'Ariel' appears in the Hebrew Bible as one of the names for Jerusalem and the Temple of Jerusalem (Isaiah 29:1–8).

 History

 Ariel was founded in 1978 on land that was seized for military needs and on land that was declared state land, including cultivated farmland of Palestinian villages in the district and on rocky land the villagers used for grazing their flocks.
 At the beginning of 1978, a group of Israelis formed in order to create a settlement in the hills of the northern part of the West Bank made a formal request to the government to be given land to build a new community and were given three options by the army; the area near the 'lone tree' which would later become Barkan, the area which would later become Kfar Tapuach, and a hill near Kifl Hares that was known to the local Arabs as 'Jabel Mawat', the hill of death, because of inhospitable terrain.
 The leader of this group, Ron Nachman, chose the latter because of its strategic location on a possible Jordanian invasion route towards Israel's main population centre of Tel Aviv.
 In the spring of 1978, some of the group's men erected tents on the chosen hilltop, and in August 1978, a total of forty families came to live in the settlement.

 The original members of the group had gone through a screening process in order to put together a mix of skilled adults as well as young families that would be prepared psychologically to withstand starting a new settlement from scratch with little infrastructure and modern comforts.
 There were no paved roads or paths.
 Water was supplied periodically by a tanker truck.
 Electricity was provided by a generator since no electrical network existed in that area.
 Tents were replaced by prefabricated concrete blocks which served as living quarters, schools, and an infirmary.
 On September 1, 1978, the school year was officially opened.